Table of Contents

 Road Trip from Paris to Loire Valley & Normandy

 After spending 3 wonderful days in Paris, we set off on a four day Northern France holiday to experience some of the beautiful countryside of central and northern France.
 We rented a car at Gare du Nord in Paris and headed south to the Loire Valley.
 After exploring some beautiful chateaux in the Loire Valley.
 Then, our trip took us northwest to Mont Saint Michel, and north to Bayeux and the Normandy Beach area.
-Finally, we drove back east to Giverny and the fabulous Monet Gardens and museum.
+Finally, we drove back east to Giverny and the fabulous Monet Gardens and museum that celebrate the works of one of the most famous painters of all time.
 On our last day, we drove the hour from Giverny to the Charles de Gaulle Airport to catch our flight back to Texas.

 Paris was great, but this four-day road trip through small towns, winding country roads, small personable hotels, and friendly folks gave us a better feel for the real France.
 Driving in France was easy (especially after having just left the UK and driving on the wrong side of the road!).
 Other than getting out of Paris traffic and one GPS malfunction, we had a great time driving in France.